-Ribavirin is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of chronic hepatitis C virus (HCV) infection.
-Ribavirin is always used in combination with either interferon alfa-2b or peginterferon alfa-2a.
-HCV is an opportunistic infection.
+Ribavirin is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of chronic.
+Ribavirin is always used in combination with other drugs.
+HCV infection is an HIV-related .
 An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.

 Before taking ribavirin, tell your health care provider:

 - If you are allergic to ribavirin or any other medicines.